venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 that will bring improved performance, because will use direc hardware of the host but also including RAM access mapping,  To run again or terminate such command you will need to kill in another console!

+### Qemu and disk image storages

+Best options for are RAW and COW, this last the Qcow2.

+* Image file is more flexible, but slower rather than raw file format
+* Both supports snapshots, but Qcow2 writes snapshot directly.
+* Raw block device has better performance, but harder to manage, by example snapshot is supported with raw block device, but need to create a separate file image to write those snapshot states respect the image disk.
+* Image file is organized in units of constant size called clusters, raw image file is organized directly as the filesystem under.
+* Image file does not take all the space on disk, because does not write zeroes, but it grow faster, wasting more disk space and duplicating data if the cluster size is greater than default.

+The RAW storage is the best option for people that has slow real hardware, but will require complete file size allocation.

+#### Creation of disk images

+* RAW format: `qemu-img create -f raw storagedisk0.raw 10G`
+* Qcow2 format: `qemu-img create -f qcow2 -o cluster_size=512k storagedisk1.img 10G`

+#### Tune up disk storage for QCOW formats

+A common option is L2 table cache size, that is related to the amount of mapped size of virtual disk as `disk_size = l2_cache_size * cluster_size / 8` so the based on disk size you could configure qemu drives (all in bytes):
+`l2_cache_size = ( 8 * disk_size ) / cluster_size`, reasonable values are 128k
+or 512k for `cluster_size` for calculations, 2M will take space too quickly.

+Default qemu option today is 32M of cache sizes, but **unfortunatelly large cache sizes implicts large amount of memory, because QEMU has a separate L2 cache for each qcow2 file**, that gets worse with snapshots.
+This will tune up.

+* l2-cache-size: maximum size of the L2 table, can be use in `qemu-system-<arch>` with `-drive`
+* refcount-cache-size: maximum size of refcount block, can be use in `qemu-system-<arch>` with `-drive`
+* cache-size: maximum size of both caches combined, can be use in `qemu-system-<arch>` with `-drive`

+By example, for the 10G previously created images:

+* QCOW format: `-drive file=storagedisk1.img,if=none,l2_cache-size=1572864,cache_size=2097152,refcount-cache-size=262144,cache-clean-interval=700`

+The values here for the 10G QCOW2 disk1 were estimated from the calculated values, so will cover also disk of 15G or 20G inclusivelly, the `cache-clean-interval=700` is to clean the cache cos large cache sizes implicts large amount of memory, because QEMU has a separate L2 cache for each qcow2 file, that gets worse with snapshots.

 ### Qemu and network configurations